 If you think biometric face recognition systems are not vulnerable to spoofing attacks, you’re mistaken.
-Over the past few years, biometric face spoofing attack have increased significantly all across the globe.
+Over the past few years, biometric face spoofing attacks have increased significantly all across the globe.

 Verify customers identity within 15 seconds.
 Schedule a free identity verification demo here.

-For those who don’t know, facial spoofing is a process in which a cybercriminal tries to gain illegitimate access to someone else’s rights by utilizing a photo, video, or other material for an authorized person’s face.
+For those who don’t know, a spoofing attack is when a cybercriminal tries to gain illegitimate access to someone else’s rights through a photo, video, or other material for an authorized person’s face.
 If the attempt succeeds, the scam artist gains the rights of another person.

 There are numerous ways hackers can execute face spoofing attacks.
 Let’s have a look at some common methods below.

 - 2D Presentation Attacks: Static 2D attacks are conducted using facial masks, photographs, or flat paper, while dynamic versions use multiple pictures in a sequence or screen video replays.

 - 3D Presentation Attacks: In 3D static presentation attacks, cybercriminals use 3D prints and sculptures, whereas, in dynamic versions, they use advanced robots to fool face recognition solutions.